riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 > object if they are published with the CC-BY-NC-ND license, which allows
 > only noncommercial redistribution of exact copies.

 ## Choosing a medium (or media)

 There are several alternatives for sharing content online, including on a blog, on a static website, on a third-party site like Quora, on a Google group, a mailing list, Facebook statuses, and so on.
+We examine several options below.

 ### Quora

+Quora can be good in terms of gaining viewership, since for people who are not established as writers, it is much easier to be read on Quora than to attract readers to one's own site.
+On the other hand, Quora is a third-party site that is not afraid of making radical decisions[^quora], so it is always a good idea to backup one's writings from there.

+[^quora]: For instance they recently eliminated private blogs.

 Christopher J. Su [says](https://www.quora.com/How-should-one-balance-the-potential-for-Quora-to-delete-ones-questions-answers-with-the-increased-viewership-one-obtains-compared-to-a-personal-website/answer/Christopher-J-Su):